a-ludi/dentist/README.md

 [Singularity][singularity] 3.5.x or later, you may check your installation with this [example dataset][example-tarball-v1.0.2] (182Mb).

-If Singularity is not an option for you, plaese following the [installation instructions](#install) for an alternative.
+If Singularity is not an option for you, please following the [installation instructions](#install) for an alternative.

 ```sh